Did New Yorker Obama cartoon cross the line?

 I must say that the New Yorker Obama cartoon is beyond ridiculous, I mean are they effing kidding!
 As someone said, if they were saying that this was a portrait of right wing views, why didn't they have some republican (read McCain) think it in a bubble.

-A Review of Cuban-American blogs.
+Here’s what they are saying at the Review of Cuban-American blogs.

 If the New Yorker had placed Raúl Castro's picture over the mantel instead of Osama's or found some other way to insert him in the scene (perhaps trying to insert Obama), the cartoon would have been a graphic condensation of my own thought on the Manchurian couple.
 Of course, we know that artist Barry Blitt intended the cartoon as a lampoon of people like me, that is, clear-thinking people.
 But his efforts backfired because he got too close to the truth and violated the #1 rule at the New Yorker: “Cartoons Must Not Be Funny.”